KDE/digikam-doc/README.md

 ReStructuredText is a lightweight markup language designed to be both processable by documentation-processing software such as DocUtils, and easily readable by human who are reading and writing source code.

-Take care that ReStructuredText file (.rst) specificities:
+Take care that ReStructuredText file (.rst) specificity:

 - It's an indent featured markup language.
 Respect well the spaces on front of blocks to prevent compilation warnings.
 - Indent must be done with **4 spaces**, never use tabs at all.